How are swollen lymph nodes linked to HIV?

 A lymph node is a small, bean-shaped mass of tissue.
 The nodes are part of the lymphatic system, which helps the body fight infections.
 They are sometimes incorrectly referred to as glands.
 However, glands make or secrete substances, whereas lymph nodes only act as filters.

 A lymph node is considered swollen if it measures about half an inch wide.
-Lymph nodes can become swollen due to many different types of infections.
-Among these, swollen lymph nodes can be an early symptom of HIV infection.
+A range of infections can cause this to happen.
+Swollen lymph nodes can be an early symptom of HIV.

 The lymph nodes in the neck, groin, or armpits are most often affected.

 There are about 600 lymph nodes throughout the body.
 Some are in deep tissue, but others can more easily be located in clusters closer to the skin.
 During an infection, a person may feel them in the armpit, groin, and neck areas.